whaakman/azure-docs.nl-nl/articles/stream-analytics/stream-analytics-previews.md

 ## <a name="private-previews"></a>Private Preview-versies

 De volgende functies zijn in de beperkte Preview-versie.
-Voor toegang tot deze previews, gaat u naar de private preview van Azure Stream Analytics [aanmelden](https://aka.ms/ASApreview1) pagina.

 ### <a name="anomaly-detection"></a>Anomaliedetectie